How to get WordPress username and password from database

 This is the easist way to get the Admin username for a WordPress site.

-Because there are ways to prevent people from seeing this, as this is considered an insecurity, this won’t always work.
-In fact, it’s best if it does not work.
-This is explained in this article.
-If this did not work for you, continue on to the next section.
+Because there are ways to prevent people from seeing this, as this is considered a security risk, this won’t always work.
+In fact, it’s best if you fix any users ability to find your username, explained by this article, hackers can steal your WordPress credentials‘.

 Method 2 - Find WordPress username in the database